jlamb6/malcolm-lamb-blog/src/pages/index.md

 mainpitch:
   title: "Current Project: Epic Fantasy: Kabakra"
   description: >-
-    This link will take you to a google doc where I post new chapters of Kabakra as a I write them.
+    Does an anime style tournament arc in book form sound cool to you?
+It did to me, and that's what Kabakra is.
+Click the link below where I post chapters as I complete them!

-    First Draft: 20% Complete
+    First Draft: 20% Complete.

     Updated Mondays.
 intro: